OpenEvalProject/evals/manuscripts/elife-97051/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/97051/elife-97051-fig3-v1.jpg)

 **Figure 3.:** (A) Synthesized compounds were screened to evaluate their inhibitory activity against ELF3–MED23 PPI.
 All compounds were used at 10 μM for 12 h (n=3, mean ± S.D.).
 (B) Cell viability was also measured in parallel using the same conditions as for the reporter gene assay in (A) (n=3, mean ± S.D.).
 (C) Changes in the HER2 levels were evaluated by treating NCI-N87 cells with the compounds that exhibited high SEAP inhibitory activity in (A).
 (D) Effect of compound 3, 5, and 10 on mRNA level of HER2 in NCI-N87 was assessed (16 hr treatment at 10 μM, n=3, mean ± S.D., ANOVA, ***p<0.001 vs. CON).
-(E) PPI inhibitory activities of compounds 3 and 10 were evaluated against endogenous ELF3 and MED23.Compound 25 was used as negative control.Figure 3—source data 1.Figure 3C.Figure 3—source data 2.Figure 3C.Figure 3—source data 3.Figure 3E.Figure 3—source data 4.Figure 3E.
+(E) PPI inhibitory activities of compounds 3 and 10 were evaluated against endogenous ELF3 and MED23.Compound 25 was used as negative control.

-## Qualitative structure-activity relationship (SAR) of prepared compounds
+### Qualitative structure-activity relationship (SAR) of prepared compounds

 Field-based approaches primarily focus on characterizing the molecular properties of compounds based on their interaction fields.
 By providing comprehensive 3D information regarding charge distribution, non-polar interactions, and shape properties of diverse molecules, this method allows detailed insights into how distinct electrostatic, hydrophobic, and steric fields of ligands contribute to their biological activity or inactivity (Cheeseright et al., 2006; Floresta and Abbate, 2021).
 Based on this concept, we utilized FieldTemplater software to three-dimensionally align all 26 compounds according to their field points.
 We subsequently analyzed their configurations through Activity Atlas software (Tedesco et al., 2024).
 We finally visualized the results in 3D activity cliff summary plots of positive/negative electrostatics and favorable/unfavorable hydrophobics (Figure 4).
 According to the electrostatic and hydrophobic plots, the positive/negative and hydrophobic field points of the compounds demonstrating relatively high HER2 inhibitory activity (as exemplified by compounds 3 and 5) were found to be well-distributed within the favored areas.
 Especially, the negative field formed around the ketone moiety within the chalcone skeleton, and the hydrophobic field generated by 3-methyl-but-2-enyl side chain of compound 10 are assumed to be important for the HER2 inhibitory effect induced by interrupting ELF3-MED23 PPI.
 This assumption arises from the observation that the overall activity slightly decreased when both the negative and hydrophobic field point were less distributed in the mentioned regions (Figure 4A and B; compounds 3 and 5).
 For the compounds displaying low potency (represented by compounds 12, 15, 20, and 24), their positive/negative electrostatic and hydrophobic potentials shared unfavorable distribution patterns.
 This suggests that conformation of these compounds is less likely to complementarily fit into the binding interface of ELF3-MED23 PPI (Figure 4A and B; compounds 12, 15, 20, and 24).